Guitar Craft: Personal development

 Guitar Craft aimed at personal development, not only through guitar playing and music appreciation, but also through improved living.
-Students were offered instruction in practices such as relaxed sitting, T'ai chi ch'uan, and the Alexander Technique.
+Students were offered instruction in practices such as relaxed sitting, Tai chi, and the Alexander Technique.
 These practices are valuable especially for guitarists, who practice for at least an hour daily and therefore benefit from a stable and comfortable posture.
 While relaxed sitting has been practiced in Hinduism and Buddhism, the GC practice of relaxed sitting is pursued without reference to any religious tradition.
 Participants are encouraged to think critically and particularly to feel free to decline any practice as they see fit.